Conway City Hall – Conway, South Carolina

 Conway’s City Hall was completed in 1825; it originally served as the Horry County Courthouse.
 The building, which was designed by renowned architect Robert Mills, was purchased by the City of Conway in 1908.
 The public is welcome to visit this historic building during regular business hours.

-Conway City Hall is listed in the National register as part of the Conway Downtown Historic District, which says the following:
+Conway City Hall is listed in the National register as part of the Conway Downtown Historic District:

 The Conway Downtown Historic District is significant as the focal public commercial and social center of the city of Conway; as a collection of buildings associated with the commercial and governmental growth and development of Conway from ca. 1824 to ca. 1950; and as a typical example of architectural and commercial development and evolution in a small southern coastal town in the first half of the twentieth century.
 The Conway Downtown Historic District is a collection of forty commercial buildings, one public building, and one structure in the downtown area centered on Main Street and also including properties on Laurel Street, Third Avenue, and Fourth Avenue.